DaveSkender/Stock.Indicators/indicators/ConnorsRsi/README.md

 ﻿# ConnorsRSI

-[ConnorsRSI](https://alvarezquanttrading.com/wp-content/uploads/2016/05/ConnorsRSIGuidebook.pdf) is a composite oscillator that incorporates RSI, winning/losing streaks, and percentile gain metrics on scale of 0 to 100.
+Created by Laurence Connors, the [ConnorsRSI](https://alvarezquanttrading.com/wp-content/uploads/2016/05/ConnorsRSIGuidebook.pdf) is a composite oscillator that incorporates RSI, winning/losing streaks, and percentile gain metrics on scale of 0 to 100.
 See [analysis](https://alvarezquanttrading.com/blog/connorsrsi-analysis).
+[[Discuss] :speech_balloon:](https://github.com/DaveSkender/Stock.Indicators/discussions/260 "Community discussion about this indicator")

 ![image](chart.png)